timjarsky/aisynphys/source/database_access.rst

 - Short description of DB classes
 - Example queries

-.. automodule:: multipatch_analysis.database.SynphysDatabase
-    :members:
-    :show-inheritance:

-.. automodule:: multipatch_analysis.database.Database
-    :members:
-    :show-inheritance:

 ===============
 Database Schema
 ===============

 The Synaptic Physiology Dataset is organized in a Postgres Database and we use SQLAlchemy to interact with the database in Python.
 The database is a relational one and it is important to understand what the relationships are in the database so that you can navigate to your data of interest.
-The full database schema can be found `here <>`_ but we'll point out some important relationships when getting started.
+The full database schema can be found :ref:`here <dataset>` but we'll point out some important relationships when getting started.
 Relationships can be 1-to-1 or 1-to-many.
 The database heirarchy somewhat follows that of the experiment and analyses.

 * The **slice** table is the top-most table in the database and thus contains much of the metadata one might be interested in, such as species, age, etc.
 * Multiple entries in the **experiment** table can relate to a single *slice*.